 What are the benefits of Agile?

-The benefits of Agile project management isn’t limited to their roots in software development.
-Covid-19 has accelerated to digital transformation of work and as companies are forced into digital workplace, Agile approaches are the perfectly suited for businesses looking to transform their project management and operation as a whole.
+The principles Agile project management don’t only benefit software developers.
+Covid-19 has accelerated a digital transformation as it forced companies into digital workplace.
+When this happened, Agile approaches perfectly fit businesses transforming their project management and operation as a whole.

 The main benefits adopting an Agile approach include:

-What are the three key elements of Agile Project Management?
+What are the three key principles of Agile Project Management?

 These three elements embody the core issues Agile project management attempts to address and what they set out to achieve.